goktu/ADama/index.md

 I hypothesize this attraction-repulsion between two cars in a lane is a **long-range dipole interaction** in the driving direction.
 In the normal direction of driving, with the lane merging the **dipole vanishes**.

 In order to simulate the act of driving in a CA, I had to inverse the update rule to initiate the motion from a cell, as it is the case with a car.
-A car is similar to a free radical.
+A driver decides the destination.

 You can use the [editor on GitHub](https://github.com/goktu/ADama/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.